 - Frequency of cleaning of the flight deck shall account for the separation of the flight deck from the passenger compartment as well as for the frequency of crew transitions. - The flight deck shall be cleaned and disinfected at an appropriate frequency to accommodate safe operations for the crew. - Airframe manufacturers recommend the use of a 70% aqueous solution of Isopropyl Alcohol (IPA) as a disinfectant for the flight deck touch surfaces.
+Other disinfectant can be used if it was approved or authorized by the Airframe manufacturers.
 The OEM's instructions should be referred to ensure that the proper application, ventilation, and personal protection equipment is used.
-For more detailed recommendations or additional disinfecting chemicals, reach out to the specific Airframe Manufacturer.

-- Surfaces should be cleaned of dirt and debris before disinfecting to maximize effectiveness. - Application to surfaces should be with pre-moistened wipes or single use wetted cloth and use limited bottle sizes on board to minimize the risk of spilling the IPA solution.
-Do not spray IPA in the flight deck.
-Do not allow the liquid to pool or drip into the equipment. - IPA is flammable, so precautions should be taken around potential sources of ignition. - Because the frequency of disinfection has significantly increased due to COVID-19, and there is no data on the long term effects associated with this frequent application, the operator should periodically inspect the equipment to ensure that there are no long term effects or damage over time.
+For more detailed recommendations or additional disinfecting chemicals, reach out to the specific Airframe Manufacturer. - Surfaces should be cleaned of dirt and debris before disinfecting to maximize effectiveness. - Application to surfaces should be with pre-moistened wipes or single use wetted cloth and use limited bottle sizes on board to minimize the risk of spilling the disinfectant solution.
+Do not spray disinfectant directly in the flight deck.
+Do not allow the liquid to pool or drip into the equipment. - The disinfectant solution is flammable, so precautions should be taken around potential sources of ignition. - Because the frequency of disinfection has significantly increased due to COVID-19, and there is no data on the long term effects associated with this frequent application, the operator should periodically inspect the equipment to ensure that there are no long term effects or damage over time.
 If damage is observed, contact the OEM for guidance on alternate disinfectants.
-Specific care should be taken for application on leather and other porous surfaces. - Given the increased likelihood that switch positions may be inadvertently changed during the cleaning or disinfection process, operators and flight crew should reinforce procedures to verify that all flight deck switches and controls are in the correct position prior to operation of the airplane. - Some equipment on the flight deck may have additional disinfectant needs based on usage (e.g. oxygen masks) and procedures shall be put in place accordingly.
+Specific care should be taken for application on leather and other porous surfaces.

+- Given the increased likelihood that switch positions may be inadvertently changed during the cleaning or disinfection process, operators and flight crew should reinforce procedures to verify that all flight deck switches and controls are in the correct position prior to operation of the airplane. - Some equipment on the flight deck may have additional disinfectant needs based on usage (e.g. oxygen masks) and procedures shall be put in place accordingly.